-This article was written by the Great British Mag editorial team on 20 January 2021.
+This article was updated by the Great British Mag editorial team on 4 September 2021.

 Studying in the UK comes at a considerable price.
 Luckily, the UK has lots of scholarship opportunities available to give international students the financial help they need to get their qualifications here.